By David Rhee MD, Greg Katz MD, Marty Fried MD, Shreya P. Trivedi MD || Illustration by Michael Natter MD || Audio …

 By Dixon Yang, MD

 Atrial fibrillation (AF) is a common arrhythmia, especially in the elderly, and is often asymptomatic.
 However, absence of symptoms does not confer better prognosis.
-Many patients with AF present …
+Many patients with AF …

 By Monil Shah, MD and Arun Manmadhan, MD